-We have three special focus education websites that can be used by educators and students for learning.
-All three websites are linked from our main home page as well as the footer of every page.
+We have five special focus education websites that can be used by educators and students for learning.
+All five websites are linked from our main home page as well as the footer of every page.

 The most widely used of these has been “Indians of Arkansas,” a website that tells the stories of Native American occupation in the state from earliest times to the recent past.
 Using original texts, maps, and artworks, this website engages learners at all levels and covers 30,000 years of Native American history in Arkansas.
 Alongside the archeological “story” of Arkansas Indians, the website presents Indians’ own stories of their history as preserved in oral traditions.
 Most important for classroom use, it also includes writing prompts and beginner, intermediate, and advanced learning exercises that encourage students to use the material they have read and studied on the website to develop critical thinking and research and study skills.

-"Arkansas Novaculite” is our newest educational and research website.
-It focuses on the long history of quarrying, toolmaking, and trade of Arkansas novaculite, a stone found in the Ouachita Mountains.
+"Arkansas Novaculite” focuses on the long history of quarrying, toolmaking, and trade of Arkansas novaculite, a stone found in the Ouachita Mountains.
 Native Americans used novaculite for their chipped stone arrowheads and other tools for thousands of years, while Euro-American settlers developed an industry that quarried novaculite for whetstones.
 This website also includes a database for archeological researchers and learning exercises that teachers can use for reading comprehension and to reinforce the scientific information presented in the website.